knamratha123/Airline-Traffic-Analysis/README.md

 FROM your_table_name
 WHERE "Service_Region" IN ('SE Asia', 'NE Asia')
 GROUP BY Year, Service_Region
-ORDER BY Year, Service_Region;
+ORDER BY Year, Service_Region;'''

 ### 6. 🛑 Flight Stop Analysis
 - Analyze flight capacity and counts based on number of stops.
-SELECT
+'''SELECT
   stops,
   COUNT(*) AS route_count,
   SUM(all_flights) AS total_flights,